Joint distribution of conjugate algebraic numbers: a random polynomial approach: Proof of Theorem

 where the functions $r_0,\dots,r_{k+2l-1}$ are defined by

 and $\bs:=(s_{k+2l},\dots,s_n)$.

 Now we {perform} the following change of variables:

-where $\sigma_i$'s are defined in~\eqref{1738}.
+where $\sigma_i$'s are defined in~\eqref{1738} and we write $\sigma_i:=0$ for $i<0$.
 The Jacobian is a lower triangle matrix with {ones on} the diagonal, hence the determinant is 1. {This variable change is suggested by the fact that} $x_1,\dots,x_k,z_1,\bar{z_1}\dots,z_l,\bar{z_l}$ are zeros of the polynomial

 see~\eqref{1800}.
 Thus for some $t'_0,\dots,t'_{n-k-2l}$ we have

 Comparing the coefficients of the polynomials from the left-hand and right-hand sides and recalling~\eqref{1819} we obtain that $t'_i=t_i$ for $i=0,\dots,n-k-2l$ and